fermyon/workshops/spin/07-kubernetes.md

 # Magic K8s Ball

 We can also run our Magic 8 Ball Spin application on Kubernetes using a [Wasm `containerd` shim](https://github.com/deislabs/containerd-wasm-shims/blob/main/containerd-shim-spin-v1/quickstart.md).
-This exercise is a continuation of [exercise 3](./03-frontend.md), as currently, KV support is not available on K8s.
+This exercise is a continuation of [exercise 5](./05-spin-kv.md).

 ## Pre-requisites